greg-katz/puzzlehunt-svc-neo4j/README.md

   - Actually I think this isn't true.
 There's just some weirdness with IDEA attaching the Kotlin source in the debugger.
 The debugger shows the source files for some classes and decompiled code for others, but you can clearly find the source for everything if you browse the jars in the project window.

 ## Research avenues to explore
+[graphql-spqr](https://github.com/leangen/GraphQL-SPQR) may be worth investigating for those with an already-existing Java model that they want to turn into a GraphQL API.
+It aims to solve the problem of these two things getting out of sync.

 ### GRANDstack